-Unfair treatment of African Americans, police brutality and racial profiling, are at the forefront of Fruitvale Station, a piercing film by debut filmmaker Ryan Coogler.
-Based on the true story of Oscar Grant (Michael B. Jordan), a 22-year-old who wakes up on the morning of December 31, 2008 and feels something in the air.
-Not sure what it is, he takes it as a sign to get a head start on his resolutions: being a better son to his mother (Octavia Spencer); being a better partner to his girlfriend Sophina (Melonie Diaz) and father to Tatiana (Ariana Neal), their four year-old daughter.
+Unfair treatment of African Americans, police brutality and racial profiling, are at the forefront of Fruitvale Station, a piercingly touching film by debut filmmaker Ryan Coogler.
+Based on the true story of Oscar Grant (Michael B. Jordan), a 22-year-old who wakes up on the morning of December 31, 2008 and “feels something in the air”.
+Not sure what it is, he takes it as a sign to work on his new year’s resolutions: being a better son to his mother (Octavia Spencer); being a better partner to his girlfriend Sophina (Melonie Diaz) and father to Tatiana (Ariana Neal), their four year-old daughter.
 The film unfolds in the brilliant exploration of Grant’s relationships with these three women in particular but also with his crossing paths with friends and strangers, and the tragic turn of events that New Year’s Eve in the Bay Area.

-It does so, not by politicising the tragic death of Oscar Grant, but by humanising his life.
+It does so, not by politicising Oscar Grant, but by humanising him.
 Grant’s full humanity – his struggles, personal conflicts, hopes, dreams, goals – brings the reality of discrimination to the screen.
 In so doing, the film contributes in ‘bending the arc toward justice’, as Martin Luther King might say.
-And as he did say (in that same speech): “Yes, we are on the move and no wave of racism can stop us.
+And as King indeed did say (in that same speech): “Yes, we are on the move and no wave of racism can stop us.
 We are on the move now […]The beating and killing of our clergymen and young people will not divert us.
 We are on the move now.
 The wanton release of their known murderers would not discourage us.
 We are on the move now.”

 Fruitvale Station premieres in the UK tomorrow (6 June) and I warmly recommend it.